AustrianDataLAB/terraform-deployment-automation/README.md

 ## Value proposition
 As a user of Open OnDemand app, I want to generate a fresh cloud infrastructure on my OpenStack in a few easy steps, so I can do my work on them or run some interactive jobs (ie. Jupyter notebook, Rstudio).

+## How to use
+1. Clone the repository
+2.